Table of Contents

 Parties

 The University of Arizona has invested substantial sums into the aesthetics of its campus and buildings.
 One would therefore expect the university to oppose TEP’s attempts to run new transmission lines immediately adjacent to its property.
 However, in 2019, the University of Arizona signed a contract with TEP that required it to support TEP’s project.
 The University of Arizona has not been a vocal proponent of ignoring the city’s laws but its silence has been noticeable given its sizable interest in protecting and improving the area.
-For contrast, roughly 8 miles of transmission lines were underground adjacent to ASU and Tempe Town lake.
+For contrast, roughly 8 miles of transmission lines were undergrounded adjacent to ASU and Tempe Town lake.

 See Section 6.2 here for the contractual requirement that the University of Arizona support TEP’s project: